withastro/docs/src/pages/en/guides/content-collections.md

 We'll be using "schema," "collection," and "entry" throughout this guide.
 Let's define these terms:

-- **Schema:** a way to codify the "structure" of your data.
-In this case, frontmatter data
+- **Schema:** the shape and type you expect your data to have.
+In this case, frontmatter data.
 - **Collection:** a set of data that share a common schema.
-In this case, Markdown and MDX files
+In this case, a set of Markdown and MDX files.
-- **Entry:** A piece of data (Markdown or MDX file) belonging to a given collection
+- **Entry:** A piece of data belonging to a given collection.
+In this case, a single Markdown or MDX file.

 ## The content directory